microchip-pic-avr-examples/pic16f15244-cnano-sensor-data-measurement-using-adc-mplab-mcc/README.md

 # Sensor Data Measurement using PIC16F15244 Microcontroller

-This example demonstrates use of Analog-to-Digital (ADC), Timer peripherals in real time applications.
-In this demo, use of ADC peripheral to perform  sensor data measurement is demonstrated.
+This example demonstrates sensor data measurement(i.e. acquiring and processing sensor raw data using built in ADC and timer peripherals of the PIC microcontroller.

 ## Introduction